Sunefei/sunefei.github.io/_pages/about.md

 Selected Publications (Full version see [Google Scholar](https://scholar.google.com/citations?user=9mxdFawAAAAJ))
 ------
-### Foundation Model for Graph Generalized Pre-training.
-* Prepare to submit to NeurIPS' 23...
 ### Narrow the Gap between Graph Pre-training and Fine-tuning.
 * Prepare to submit to NeurIPS' 23...